What is Agentic AI?

 Key Takeaways

-- Definition: Agentic AI autonomously plans, executes, and adapts multi-step workflows using a perceive-reason-act-learn loop
+- Definition: Agentic AI autonomously plans, executes, and adapts multi-step workflows using a perceive-reason-act-learn loop — but "autonomous" is a per-decision calibration, not a fixed product property

 Frequently Asked Questions